 DATE:

-Student name; Name Chair; Name Mentor:
+Student name; Name Chair: Name Mentor;

 Student number; Signature: Signature:

-1. Knowledge Grade Specific comments
+1. Knowledge Grade Specific comments I

 Collect and analyse

 Generate and evaluate

 2. Methods Grade Specific comments

 Use of methods and tools

 Dealing with project complexity

 3. Project result Grade Specific comments

 Feasibility (can it be done?)

 Desirability (does it address the users' values and needs?)

 Viability (will it survive on a longer term?)

 4. Communication Grade Specific comments

 Academic level

 Connecting to stakeholders

 5. Project management and planning Grade Specific comments

 Planning

 Autonomy & initiative

 Response to feedback

 Time spent

 FINAL GRADE

-no rights can be taken from this document - final grade is not necessarily the mean of the parts

-This form is also available on the graduation website.
+no rights can be taken from this document - final grade is not necessarily the mean of the parts This form is also available on the graduation website, or ctrl-click on the picture above.